3MAH/simcoon/README.md

 Installation
 ------------

-How to install Simcoon :
+How to install Simcoon (In most UNIX-based systems):

 1 - Make sure you have Boost (1.66 at least) installed and Armadillo (latest version is best) installed to use smartplus.
-Make also sure you have installed FTensor (https://bitbucket.org/wlandry/ftensor)
+Make sure that you have Boost.Python compiled against Python3 (Since Python 2 will be outdated).
+Using Homebrew and Pyenv for MacOS is a good idea to correctly handle the Python version to use!

-2 - Unzip the file in a source location, and rename it 'simcoon'.
+2 - Unzip the file in a source location.

-3 - Go to such folder "simcoon"
+3 - Go to such folder "simcoon (i.e. using cd)"

 4 - Execute the installation bash file :